 10. 2021/2022 Budget.
 Staff: Loressa Hon, Chief of Administration.
 The Commission will receive an update on the 2021/2022 budget.

 11. Committee Updates.

 12. Legislative Update.
 Staff: Lindsey Nakano, Legislative Counsel.
 The Commission may provide direction on sponsored legislation and other PRA related legislation.
 The Commission may direct staff to amend bill proposals and provide additional updates.

 Legal Division.
 David Bainbridge, General Counsel

-Note: While a Commissioner may identify a topic of interest, the Commission may not substantially discuss or take action on any matter raised during the meeting that is not included on this agenda, except to decide to place the matter on the agenda of a future meeting.
+Note: Although any Commissioner may identify a topic of interest, the Commission may not substantially discuss or take action on any matter raised during the meeting that is not included on this agenda, except to decide to place the matter on the agenda of a future meeting.
 (Government Code Sections 11125 & 11125.7(a).)

 You can obtain further information about the meeting by contacting the Commission Assistant, 1102 Q Street, Suite 3000, Sacramento, CA, 95811, Tel.
 (916) 322-5745.
 Written comments on agenda items should be submitted to the Commission no later than 12:00 p.m. the day before the meeting in order to afford the Commissioners adequate time to fully consider the comments.
 Email comment letters directly to CommAsst@fppc.ca.gov.
 To participate in real time, visit http://mediasite.fppc.ca.gov/.

 The agenda and related documents are posted on the FPPC website at www.fppc.ca.gov.
 Materials submitted by the public regarding each agenda item will be made available on the website.
 The Commission makes every attempt to post ADA compliant documents.
 If there is a document that is not compliant, please email the Commission Assistant requesting an ADA compliant version.